QuantEcon/lecture-source-py/source/rst/lln_clt.rst

 is valid

-In a statistical setting, one often wants the right hand side to be **standard** normal, so that confidence intervals are easily computed
+In a statistical setting, one often wants the right-hand side to be **standard** normal so that confidence intervals are easily computed

 This normalization can be achieved on the basis of three observations